02 Mar Klimt (2006)

 While the world relaxed and enjoyed itself between wars.
 When art was a solitary and experimental endeavour.
 When Europeans rediscovered the power of nature in sex and in some cases the other way around.
 When lives really could be deep, and debauched and intelligent too, three men came out of Vienna: Freud and Wittgenstein were two of them.
 There may have not been such a concentration of greatness for many decades before and until the Fasori Gimnázium, also under by then slippery Austrian rule.

 There’s a commonality among those two and Klimt, and even between them and the more cerebral Budapest next generation.
-Its a matter of passion, sense (in both meanings) and concept curvature.
-While the two great art nouveau geniuses were wondering about space in Brussels and Barcelona, Klimt worked his space, curvature and escape from the inside of women.
+It is a matter of passion, sense (in both meanings) and concept curvature.
+While the two great art nouveau architectural geniuses were wondering about space in Brussels and Barcelona, Klimt worked his space, curvature and escape from the inside of women.
 Lots of women.

 His work is of that type that is immediately attractive, so lots of people decorate with it.
 A brief familiarity with it breeds confusion, so unless you dig as deeply in viewing as he did in making, it will not connect.
 As a result, if you are serious about making a film of him, about him, you simply cannot do the normal thing: somehow artificially inducing drama into portraying a few known events.
 You cannot do what Greenaway did with Rembrandt, simply showing sexual passion and making the film painterly.